nrfconnect/sdk-nrf/include/spm.rst

 Configuration
 *************

-The Secure Partition Manager (SPM) uses the SPU peripheral to configure security attributions for the flash, SRAM, and peripherals.
+The Secure Partition Manager (SPM) uses the `System Protection Unit`_ (SPU) peripheral to set security attributions for the flash memory, the SRAM, and other peripherals.
+Security attributions are boolean Kconfig options that configure security settings like, for example, defining a peripheral as secure or non-secure.
-Note that the SPU peripheral is the nRF version of an IDAU (Implementation-Defined Security Attribution Unit).
+The SPU peripheral is the nRF version of an Implementation-Defined Security Attribution Unit (IDAU).

+To configure SPM, do the following:

-Use Kconfig to configure the security attributions for the peripherals.
+* Use Kconfig to configure the security attributions for the peripherals.
-Modify the source code of the SPM subsystem to configure the security attributions of SRAM.
+* Modify the source code of the SPM library to configure the security attributions of the SRAM.

-If Partition Manager is used, the security attributions of the flash regions are deduced from the generated file :file:`pm.config`.
+If Partition Manager is used, the security attributions of the flash memory regions are taken from the generated :file:`pm.config` file.
-Otherwise, the security attributions of the flash regions are deduced from devicetree information.
+Otherwise, they are taken from devicetree information.

-For SRAM and peripherals, the following security attribution configuration is applied:
+For the SRAM and the peripherals, the following security attribution configuration is applied:

 SRAM (256 kB)
 * Lower 64 kB: Secure
 * Upper 192 kB: Non-Secure

-Peripherals configured as Non-Secure
+The following peripherals are configured as Non-Secure:

-   * Common
+* Common peripherals:

   * CLOCK
   * DPPI
   * EGU1, EGU2
   * FPU
   * GPIO (and GPIO pins)
   * GPIOTE1
   * IPC
   * NFCT
   * NVMC, VMC
   * PWM0-3
   * REGULATORS
   * RTC0, RTC1
   * SAADC
   * SPIM3
   * TIMER0-2
   * TWIM2
   * UARTE0, UARTE1
   * P0

-   * nRF9160 Specific
+* nRF9160 SiP specific peripherals:

   * WDT
   * PDM
   * I2S

-   * nRF5340 Specific
+* nRF5340 SoC specific peripherals:

   * Oscillators
   * Reset
   * SPIM4
   * WDT0-1
   * COMP
   * LPCOMP
   * PDM0
   * I2S0
   * QSPI
   * NFCT
   * MUTEX
   * QDEC0-1
   * USBD
   * USB Regulator
   * P1

 .. _lib_spm_secure_services:

 Secure Services
 ***************

-The SPM by default provides certain Secure Services to the Non-Secure Firmware.
+The SPM provides by default certain Secure Services to the Non-Secure Firmware.
 See :ref:`lib_secure_services` for more information.

 API documentation
 *****************